ptsteadman/jekyll-now/_posts/2015-02-02-How-To-Impress.md

 ![_config.yml]({{ site.baseurl }}/images/info2.jpg)

-Top tech talent knows that industry recruiters often bring a stack of pre-negotiated offers to university infosessions, so that they can snag the programmers and UX designers who really stand out.
+Top tech talent knows that industry recruiters often bring a stack of pre-negotiated offers to university infosessions, so that they can snag programmers and UX designers who really stand out.
 Instead of spending valuable time validating a particularly promising candidate's skillset through a protracted series of interviews, it's often more efficient to simply __give the